 Late Night Cravings

 The first time I tried Carne Asada Fries was a late night drive thru run.
 I was satisfying some late night cravings for Mexican food (taquitos, street tacos and nachos and whatever else sounded good at the time).
 My cousin texted me while I was in line with the words “CARNE ASADA FRIES!!!”
-I had never hear of such a thing, so I went ahead and ordered them.
+I had never heard of such a thing, so I went ahead and ordered them.

 What was presented to me in that steaming hot take-out box was nothing short of magical.

-Ok, so that might be a little dramatic, but honestly they were so good that we went back for them the next night.
+Ok, so that might be a little dramatic, but honestly, they were so good that we went back for them the next night.
 And maybe even the night after that.

 The fries were crispy and salt on the outside and fluffy on the inside, the steak was perfectly marinated and so tender and the cheddar cheese was sharp and so melty.
 Once my cousin went back home and I was alone with kids again, I couldn’t just run out to the taqueria when the cravings struck so I had to learn how to make this fantastic concoction at home.